-Navid’s core areas of practice include Commercial Law, Corporations Law, Building and Construction Law, and Private International Law.
+Dr Navid Sedaghati’s core areas of practice are Commercial Law, Corporations Law, Building and Construction Law, Planning and Environment Law, and Private International Law.
 His practice extends to the banking, finance, property, engineering, information technology, intellectual property, telecommunications, energy, oil, gas, mining, shipping, maritime and fast-moving consumer goods sectors.
 Navid also possesses particular expertise in international law and in matters where cross-jurisdictional issues arise.
-Such expertise extends to representing clients in international commercial arbitrations and mediations.

 Navid has been admitted as a Barrister in Australia and New Zealand, as a Registered Foreign Lawyer of the Singapore International Commercial Court and as a Solicitor of the Senior Courts of England and Wales.
 The diverse range of clients for whom he has acted include individuals and boutique companies, to some of the most recognised corporations and brands including Panasonic, Telstra, Vodafone, Optus, Burkert, KNet Technology and Blackmores.
 In 2018 he was part of the team that formulated the Financial Services Sector’s submissions to the Australian Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Sector, known as the Banking Royal Commission.